astrofrog/astropy-APEs/APE6.rst

 The ``NDData`` class should **not** define any arithmetic operations, which are impossible to generalize.

-Furthermore, the ``NDData`` class would be made into an abstract base class, so that it can never be used directly by users.
-The idea would then be that users should only ever be using sub-classes, such as ``Image`` or ``Spectrum`` for example (although this APE does not specify what sub-classes should exist, and these are given purely as illustrative examples).
-No function in Astropy or in affiliated packages would be required to be able to handle generic ``NDData`` objects.
+In practice, users would very rarely use the ``NDData`` class directly, instead using sub-classes, such as ``Image`` or ``Spectrum`` for example (although this APE does not specify what sub-classes should exist, and these are given purely as illustrative examples).
+In addition, developers would not need to write functions that can take fully generic ``NDData`` objects, but could restrict themselves to specific sub-classes such as ``Image`` or ``Spectrum``.

 The following properties should be included in the base class: